tekknolagi/tekknolagi.github.com/_posts/2022-05-30-inline-caches-in-skybison.md

 ```

 The opcode handler fetches the top of the stack (the "owner" in CPython and
-"receiver" in Skybison and a lot of Smalltalk-inspired languages, but the
+"receiver" in Skybison and a lot of Smalltalk-inspired runtimes, but the
-important thing is that it's the left hand side of the `.`), reads the
+important thing is that it's the left hand side of the `.`), reads the string
-string object name from a tuple on the code object, and passes them to
+object name from a tuple on the code object, and passes them to
 `PyObject_GetAttr`.

 `PyObject_GetAttr` does the required dispatch for an attribute lookup.
 It first